Altinn/altinn-studio-docs/content/events/explanation/authorization/_index.md

 ---
-title: Understanding Subjects in Generic Events
+title: Understanding Subjects in Cloud Events
-description: "When producing generic events, it's crucial to understand the role of the subject field.
+description: "Exploring the role of the subject field in generic cloud events and its importance in event processing and authorization within Altinn."
-The subject is a key part of the event metadata, providing context about the event's focus.
-It is typically a reference to the entity that the event is about.
-And can also be used to support the authorization of access to the cloud event itself."
 weight: 20
 ---

-## The subject in a cloud event
+## The Subject in Cloud Events

-In generic events Altinn does not process or manipulate the cloud event data in any way, and there is no requirement that Altinn have knowledge about the what or who the cloud event relates to.
+In generic cloud events, Altinn does not alter the event data and does not require specific knowledge of the event's details or entities.

-In the context of Altinn, the subject field could refer to entities like a party or a person.
+The subject field in Altinn can represent various entities, such as parties or individuals.
-For example, if an event is triggered when a party updates their information, the subject of this event could be /party/{partyId}.
+For example, if an event triggers when a party updates their information, the subject could be `/party/{partyId}`.
-But in the context of an event producer the subject field could just as well refer to an airport or wether station.
+However, in different contexts, the subject might refer to entities like airports or weather stations.

 ## Choosing the Right Subject
-When deciding on the _subject_ for your events, consider the following:

-- __Relevance__: The _subject_ should be directly related to the event.
-If the event pertains to a _party_, then the _subject_ should be that _party_.

-- __Uniqueness__: The _subject_ should uniquely identify the entity it refers to.
-This is why we use identifiers like _partyId_ or _organizationNumber_ in the subject.

-- __Consistency__: Use a consistent format for your _subject_ fields.
-This makes it easier for consumers of your events to understand and process them.

-## Authorization and Subjects

-One of the strengths of Altinn Events is its capability to publish and subscribe to events across various contexts while effectively utilizing Altinn Authorization for access control of the events.

-When an event is received, our system checks if the sender has the necessary permissions to perform the action on the resource.
-This is done by referencing the XACML (eXtensible Access Control Markup Language) policy for the Altinn app or resource.

-Likewise, when a system request access to an event either through a subscription or polling, the policy is referenced to see if the system consuming the event that the rights to do so.

-For instance, consider a scenario where different systems are allowed to consume events related to themselves.
-If a system tries to consume an event with a subject different from itself, the authorization will fail.
-This is because the XACML policy checks whether the consumer has the necessary permissions for the stated subject.
-If the consumer and the subject do not match, the policy will not grant the necessary permissions, thus preventing unauthorized access to events.

-This ensures that a system can only consume events that are related to itself, maintaining the integrity and security of the data.

-This to state the importance of choosing the correct subject for your events.
-Incorrect subjects could lead to events being rejected due to failed authorization checks.

-## Subject Types supported by Altinn Authorization

-If a subject is included in a published cloud event or a subject filter is included in an event subscription the subject attribute is always passed on to Altinn Authorization when determining wether publishing or consumption is authorized.

-Some subject types are known to Altinn making it possible to enrich the authorization request with details about the subject such as rights and roles in defined in Altinn.
-If the subject itself such as partyId or organization number isn't enough to determine if the active party is authorized to complete an action, you will need to use one of our default subject types or pre-defined URN subject types.

-__Default Subject Types__
-Our application has several default subject types, represented as string constants:

-- UserPrefix: Represents a user subject.
-The format is /user/{userId}.
-- OrgPrefix: Represents an organization subject.
-The format is /org/{orgId}.
-- PartyPrefix: Represents a party subject.
-The format is /party/{partyId}.
-- OrganisationPrefix: Represents an organisation subject.
-The format is /organisation/{organisationId}.
-These prefixes are used to construct the subject string that is passed to the AddSubjectAttribute method.

-__URN Subject Types__
-URN (Uniform Resource Name) subject types are also supported.
-These are represented as string constants:

-- The format is urn:altinn:organization:identifier-no:{organization number}
-- The format is urn:altinn:person:identifier-no:{national identity number}

-__Generic URN Support__
-Our application also supports generic URN subject types.
-This means you can use any valid URN as a subject type, not just the ones we have predefined.
-This provides flexibility in defining your own subject types based on your specific requirements.
-BE aware that if subject is a central part of your authorization there needs to be a 1:1 between the subject attribute in your policy and the subject defined in the cloud event and/or subscription as Altinn Authorization cannot enrich the data.

-When using generic URNs, ensure they conform to the URN syntax standards as defined in [RFC 2141](https://datatracker.ietf.org/doc/html/rfc2141.html).
+When selecting a subject for your events, keep the following principles in mind:

+- **Relevance**: The subject should directly relate to the event content.
+  For instance, if the event concerns a party, the subject should identify that specific party.

+- **Uniqueness**: Use identifiers like `partyId` or `organizationNumber` to uniquely identify the entity referenced by the subject.

+- **Consistency**: Maintain a consistent format for subject fields across all events.
+  This consistency aids consumers in understanding and processing events effectively.

+## Authorization and Subject Management

+Altinn Events enable seamless publication and subscription across different contexts, leveraging Altinn Authorization for robust access control.

+Upon receiving an event, our system verifies the sender's permissions based on the XACML policy associated with the Altinn application or resource.

+Similarly, when a system requests event access via subscription or polling, the system's rights are validated against the policy to ensure alignment with the event's subject.

+For example, consider scenarios where systems consume events related to their own context.
+If a system attempts to consume an event with a mismatched subject, authorization fails.
+The XACML policy ensures that only events relevant to the consuming system are accessed, maintaining data integrity and security.

+Choosing the correct subject is crucial as incorrect subjects can lead to event rejection due to failed authorization checks.

+## Types of Subjects Supported by Altinn Authorization

+When a subject is included in a published cloud event or subscription filter, Altinn Authorization evaluates whether publishing or consumption is authorized.

+Altinn supports predefined subject types that enrich authorization requests with detailed rights and roles information, such as `partyId` or `organizationNumber`.

+### Default Subject Types
+Altinn offers several default subject types, formatted as string constants:
+- User: Represents a user subject.
+Format: (`/user/{userId}`).
+- Org (service owner): Represents a Altinn service owner subject.
+Format: (`/org/{orgId}`).
+- Party: Represents a party subject.
+Format: (`/party/{partyId}`).
+- Organization: Represents an organization subject.
+Format: (`/organisation/{organisationId}`).

+### URN Subject Types
+URN (Uniform Resource Name) subject types are also supported:
+- Organization: Represents an organization.
+Format: `urn:altinn:organization:identifier-no:{organization number}`
+- Person: Represents a person.
+Format: `urn:altinn:person:identifier-no:{national identity number}`

+### Generic URN Support

+Altinn allows for flexible definition of generic URN subject types, accommodating custom requirements beyond predefined types.
+Ensure URNs conform to the syntax standards defined in [RFC 2141](https://datatracker.ietf.org/doc/html/rfc2141).

+However, it's crucial to note: If the subject is pivotal for authorization, there must be a strict 1:1 correspondence between the subject attribute in your policy and the subject defined in the cloud event or subscription.
+Altinn Authorization does not enrich data for generic URNs that are not predefined.